 What are associate degree jobs that pay well?

 Like many prospective students, you may wonder: “What is an associate degree worth?”
 It depends on the particular field of study and the specific job you get.
-Many jobs allow students to earn well even in entry-level roles.
-Here are some of the highest-paying jobs that you can pursue with an associate’s degree.
+Many jobs allow students to earn high wages, even in entry-level roles.
+Here are some of the highest-paying jobs and career opportunities that you can pursue with an associate degree.
 We have created a 2-year degree careers list for reference.
-The list includes jobs as well as median salaries attached to them.
+The list includes a selection of suitable jobs and median salaries attached to them.

 - Radiation Therapist – $86,850

 You might be wondering, “Does an associate degree matter?”
 The answer is yes.
-There are many associate’s degree jobs out there that offer excellent options for students.
-Many of the high-paying jobs with associate’s degrees are in the fields of technology, health care, electronics, or skilled labor.
-Along with affordability, they also offer flexibility in studies, which is a major motivation for working or having family obligations that prevent them from studying full-time.
+There are many associate degree programs out there that offer excellent career opportunities for students.
+Many of the high-paying jobs with associate degrees are in the fields of technology, health care, electronics, or skilled labor.
+Along with affordability, they also offer flexibility in studies.
+This is a significant motivation for working or having family obligations that prevent them from studying as full-time students.
 For non-traditional students with busy schedules, an associate degree is a great option.

 These programs are also cost-effective.
-An associate’s degree from a community college is a less expensive step toward a bachelor’s or an advanced degree.
+An associate’s degree from a community college is a less expensive stepping stone toward a bachelor’s degree or another advanced degree.
 It can be earned in two years or less.
 Some schools even offer the opportunity to earn an associate degree online.
-This credential can also pave a pathway to many well-paying jobs and lucrative careers.
+This credential can also pave a pathway to many well-paying jobs and a lucrative career path.

-Tuition costs are lower at two-year colleges that offer associate degrees.
-At times, an associate degree accepts high school credits allowing students to complete their degrees and to start earning money sooner.
-On the other hand, the degree itself allows generous credit transfers for bachelor’s degree programs, saving further time and money.
-Employers are more likely to hire applicants with an associate degree than applicants with only a high school diploma.
+Tuition costs are lower at two-year colleges that offer associate credentials.
+Sometimes, these associate degree programs accept high school credits.
+This may allow students to complete their degrees and earn a salary earlier.
+The degree itself also enables great credit transfers to a four-year university for bachelor’s degree programs.
+This can save additional time and money.
+Employers are likelier to hire applicants with an associate degree than applicants with only a high school diploma.
 For more information about how many credits will transfer to a specific program, speak to an admissions officer.
 Here are some cheap online colleges for transfer students in case you want ton continue saving money after community college.

-An associate’s degree in business is even more beneficial.
-With less financial and time investment, it provides students with the skills for today’s businesses.
-Many employers prefer hiring associate’s degree holders for business because they are equipped with the core knowledge in business and a company’s day-to-day operations.
+An associate degree in business is even more beneficial.
+With less financial and time investment, it gives students the skills for today’s businesses.
+Many employers prefer hiring associate degree holders for business.
+This is because they are equipped with the core knowledge of business and a company’s day-to-day operations.

 Here’s a look at some of the popular associate degrees that pay well and the schools that offer them.

-- Tarrant County College – Associate of Arts in Music – Provides comprehensive knowledge in the field, including Music Theory, Sight Singing & Ear Training, Piano with options of individual instruction.
+- Tarrant County College – Associate of Arts in Music – Provides comprehensive knowledge in the field, including Music Theory, Sight Singing & Ear Training, and Piano with options of individual instruction

-As we can see, an associate’s degree can be beneficial in many ways.
-It prepares students to start working and gaining hands-on industry experience right after high school.
+As we can see, an associate degree (or even associate degree credits) can be beneficial in many ways.
+This higher education credential prepares students to start working and gaining hands-on industry experience right after high school.
 It allows students to work and support themselves while achieving their career goals.
 With a short-term commitment to school, they can become independent sooner.
 It prepares them for varied jobs and further education in a bachelor’s degree program or a master’s degree option.
-In short, an associate’s degree is definitely worth considering for your college education and future career paths.
+In short, an associate degree is definitely worth considering for your college education and future career paths.
 For more information, speak to an academic advisor at the school you’re interested in attending.

 - Top 20 Online Computer Networking Degrees (Associates)